-Working with my class of Social studies this year the natural starting point had to be the Scottish referendum.
-We have some weeks before the people in Scotland answer this important question: Should Scotland be an independent country?
-The questions seems difficult to understand for my Norwegian students.
+Working with my class of Social Studies this year the natural starting point had to be the Scottish referendum.
+The people in Scotland had to answer this important question: Should Scotland be an independent country?
+The questions seem difficult to understand for my Norwegian students.
 What are the implications?
 What will be different?
 Why do they want this, or do they?
-We had been looking at some numbers and to us it seemed like a done deal.
+We had been looking at some numbers and to us, it seemed like a done deal.
 The No vote was in a clear lead.
-Reading on the webpage Scotland’s referendum the questions seems to be: In essence this whole debate can be boiled down to a simple question of “who decides?”.
+Reading on the web page Scotland’s referendum the questions seems to be: In essence, this whole debate can be boiled down to a simple question of “who decides?”.
 To borrow the words of Canon Kenyon Wright as reported in the Scotsman: “Where should the final word over Scotland be – in Westminster or in Scotland?”

 Why Google hangout?